KMateik/WearTheWeather-WebApp/docs/README.md

   Kenneth Mateik

-WearTheWeather is a web application looking to help solve the problem of being unprepared for the weather.
+Wear the Weather is a web application looking to help solve the problem of being unprepared for the weather.
 Functionality is included for a daily recommendation, along with the breakdown for a period of seven days.